Personal tools

 NAMI "Biological Based" Count

-"NAMI: National Alliance on Mental Illness" has been one of the few major nonprofits in the mental health field that -- even though it receives a great deal of funding from the psychiatric drug manufacturing industry -- chose for decades not to disclose the exact amount, even to its own members.
+“NAMI: National Alliance on Mental Illness” has been one of the few major nonprofits in the mental health field that – even though it receives a great deal of funding from the psychiatric drug manufacturing industry – chose for decades not to disclose the exact amount, even to its own members.

 US Senator Grassley held an investigation, and forced NAMI to disclose that more than half of their money had, for years, come secretly from psychiatric drug company donations.
-You can read about that investigation here.
+You can read about that US Senate investigation here.

 Apparently this large amount of secret funding influences the philosophy of the organization.
+Or perhaps drug money tends to be attracted to a group that is promoting a drug-based approach.

-There is a simple way to keep track of this bias.
+Either way, there is a simple way to keep track of this bias.

 Periodically MindFreedom uses the Google search engine to count the number of times the NAMI web site uses the term, in quotation marks: